katcipis/sophia/notes/devops.md

 So when people promisse you amazing/cost effective abstraction there is a decent chance that they are wrong and you are going to pay the price if you have no way to assess the abstraction and move away from it if it doesn't works.

-Pressure to have more and more software engineers exacerbates te problem.
-We have a field with more and more people who have no idea of any of this works just relying on abstraction that supposedly will take care of everything but it won't.
+Pressure to have more and more software engineers exacerbates the problem.
+We have a field with more and more people who have no idea how any of this works just relying on abstractions that supposedly will take care of everything but it won't.
-And that sums up pretty well my own experience, I have been fixing/improving this kind of thing for more than 8 years at this point, it still is pretty much the same, the difference is maybe that know you try to explicitely build and constrain people with a platform, but still the price of ignorance on how things work is still paid, because as mentioned before, engineers who have deployment/infrastructure abstracted from them won't be able to help you improve things with the knowledge they have of the system they are building.
+And that sums up pretty well my own experience, I have been fixing/improving this kind of thing for more than 8 years at this point, it still is pretty much the same, the difference is maybe that now you try to explicitely build and constrain people with a platform, but still the price of ignorance on how things work is still paid, because as mentioned before, engineers who have deployment/infrastructure abstracted from them won't be able to help you improve things with the knowledge they have of the system they are building (they can't make the connection).

 Another side effect of ignorance + Cloud Magic Elasticity is terribly inneficient software.
 And this one is a very modern phenomenon.
 On the beginning of the web/internet you had to be efficient because there wasn't infinite money lying around, even though